 It’s time to take a leaf out of their books.

-Billed as ‘the world’s first renewable drinking water system’, Source – founded and based in Arizona – is a genuinely groundbreaking brand with cutting-edge technology to back it up.
-Putting the sorcery in science, the innovative company conjures distilled drinking water from the sky as if by magic, using its patented Hydropanels to harness the power of the sun entirely off-grid for extract precipitation from the air and condense it into a liquid that’s collected in a reservoir.
+Billed as ‘the world’s first renewable drinking water system’, Source – founded and based in Arizona – is a truly groundbreaking brand with cutting-edge technology to back it up.
+Putting the sorcery in science, the innovative company conjures distilled drinking water from the sky as if by magic, using its patented Hydropanels to harness the power of the sun completely off-grid to extract precipitation from the air and condense it into liquid that’s collected in a reservoir.
 The water is then mineralised for composition and taste to create a quality product.
-Better still, the never-before-seen technology is optimised to work in a wide range of weather conditions, produce water in low sun or humidity, and even in the most arid of environments.
+Better still, the never-before-seen technology is optimised to work in a wide range of weather conditions, able to produce water in low sun or humidity, and even the most arid of environments.
 But the best bit?
-Its water is never packaged in plastic, and for every litre sold a litre is given to an area in need. .
+Its water is never packaged in plastic and for every litre sold a litre is given to an area in need.

 Based in Bangladesh and founded in 2014, SOLShare is powerful enough to provide even the most vulnerable communities with access to pooled energy, enabling peer-to-peer trading between off-grid households that are connected to its advanced solar panels.
 In short, the innovative system means users can trade their surplus electricity with their neighbours, earning passive income and reducing unnecessary waste – more than one billion dollars in energy per year, in fact, when traditional solar panels reach capacity and energy goes unused.
 The technology works via a simple electronic unit added to a solar panel.
 Users can then transfer energy into a local ‘microgrid’ that’s shared with other SOLShare customers who have the option to buy what they need.
 In a region whose main energy resource is an increasingly-dwindling supply of natural gas, this renewable and revolutionary source is welcomed with open arms by the government, which continues to push for sustainable energy solutions across the country.